m-nepal/EmployeeManagement/README.md

 }

 #### Step 2 : Add ASP.NET Core Identity Services

 In ConfigureServices() method of the Startup class, include the following line of code.

 services.AddIdentity<IdentityUser, IdentityRole>()
         .AddEntityFrameworkStores<AppDbContext>();

 #### Step 3 : Add Authentication middleware to the request pipeline

 public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
     app.UseStaticFiles();
     app.UseAuthentication();
-    app.UseMvc(routes =]
+    app.UseMvc(routes =>
     {
         routes.MapRoute("default", "{controller=Home}/{action=Index}/{id?}");
     });
 }

 #### Step 4 : Add Identity Migration

-In Visual Studio, from the Package Manager Console window execute the following command to add a new migration Add-Migration AddingIdentity
+Add-Migration AddingIdentity
-This migration contains code that creates the tables required by the ASP.NET Core Identity system.
+Error : The entity type 'IdentityUserLogin<string>' requires a primary key to be defined

-Error : The entity type 'IdentityUserLogin[string]' requires a primary key to be defined If you get this error, the most likely cause is that you are overriding OnModelCreating() method in your application DbContext class but not calling the base IdentityDbContext class OnModelCreating() method.
+To fix this error, all you need to do is, call the base class OnModelCreating() method using the base keyword as shown below.

-Keys of Identity tables are mapped in OnModelCreating method of IdentityDbContext class.
-So, to fix this error, all you need to do is, call the base class OnModelCreating() method using the base keyword as shown below. public class AppDbContext : IdentityDbContext
+public class AppDbContext : IdentityDbContext
 {
     protected override void OnModelCreating(ModelBuilder modelBuilder)